 It's important to make sure that the infection doesn't spread to other parts of the body.
 One of the more dangerous areas to spread the herpes virus to is the cornea of the eye.
 This can lead to blindness.
-Therefore, it is important for people with genital herpes to wash their hands thoroughly after touching sores or blisters and to use clean towels every time they wash - and not to reuse or share them.
-Genital herpes is not spread by toilet seats, bathtubs, swimming pools, or hot tubs.
+Therefore, it is important for people with genital herpes to wash their hands thoroughly after touching sores or blisters and to use clean towels every time they wash–and not to reuse or share them.
+The chances of getting genital herpes infections from toilet seats, bathtubs, swimming pools, or hot tubs are very low.

 There are a few things you can do to reduce your risk of catching herpes.
-People with genital herpes or a history of genital herpes should inform their sexual partner(s) that they have the condition, and take appropriate precautions.
-Condoms can help reduce the risk of spreading genital herpes.
-During oral sex, the risk of genital herpes may be reduced by wearing a condom on the penis, or using a condom cut lengthwise or a dental dam over the female genital area.
-It's important to know that condoms and dental dams do not always provide complete protection from herpes because they do not always cover all affected areas of the skin.
+People with genital herpes or a history of genital herpes should inform their sexual partner(s) that they have the condition and take appropriate precautions.
+Correct and consistent use of latex condoms can help reduce the risk of spreading genital herpes.
+It's important to know that condoms do not always provide complete protection from herpes because they do not always cover all affected areas of the skin.

 The medication valacyclovir can also help reduce the risk of herpes transmission (passing on herpes to a sex partner).
-It should be used in combination with safer sex practices such as condoms and dental dams.
+It should be used in combination with safer sex practices such as consistent condom use.

-People with herpes should avoid sex when there are visible sores or use a condom or dental dam every time they have sex.
+People with herpes should avoid sex when there are visible sores or should inform their partners and use a condom every time they have sex.
 They should also check with their doctor to see whether using medication to reduce the risk of transmission would be an appropriate option for them.

-If the first episode of herpes occurs during pregnancy, a woman should see her doctor right away to discuss the steps she should take to reduce the risk of passing herpes on to her baby.
+If the first episode of herpes occurs during pregnancy, the individual should see their doctor right away to discuss the steps they should take to reduce the risk of passing herpes on to their baby.